 To qualify for licence renewal, you must:

-1. Have an active licence as a mortgage agent in Ontario.
+• Have an active licence as a mortgage agent level 1 in Ontario.

 By reconfirming your suitability to hold a licence, you will need to verify that:

-• You are familiar with the laws of Ontario relating to the licensing of mortgage agents and brokers.
+• You are familiar with the laws of Ontario relating to the licensing of level 1 mortgage agents, level 2 mortgage agents and brokers.

-• You will hold yourself out publicly and carry out business in good faith as a mortgage agent in the name in which you are licensed.
+• You will hold yourself out publicly and carry out business in good faith as a mortgage agent level 1 the name in which you are licensed.

 • You are not engaged in any other business or occupation that would jeopardize your integrity, independence or competence.